 The 2000s - The beginning of Agile.

-Although it’d been brewing for many years prior, the term “Agile” was accidentally born from a discussion between 17 software developers in 2001 who wanted to make a change to the traditional approach to software development.
-They came up with a few “rules” and called it the Manifesto for Agile Software Development.
+Although it’d been brewing for many years, the term “Agile” was accidentally born from a discussion between 17 software developers in 2001 who wanted to change the traditional approach to software development.
+They devised a few “rules” and called it the Manifesto for Agile Software Development.
 (AgileManifesto.org)

 Since 2001, Agile has had many different faces, but the principles remain the same and always favour:

 - Individuals and interactions over processes and tools

 - Responding to change over following a plan

 You can check out the complete list of principles here.

 Later in 2001, the Agile Alliance was formed, a more permanent version of the original Agile Manifesto.
 Today, the Agile Alliance is a non-profit membership organisation that has facilitated hundreds of events, including an annual conference sponsored by some of the significant influences in the Agile world like Atlassian (the brains behind Trello), Scrum.org and the Scrum Alliance.

 Sponsors like Scrum.org and the Scrum alliance are responsible for improving businesses' agility worldwide (they’ve even helped our team members become Scrum Certified professionals), offering a recognised place to take an official certification.